Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Summary and Discussion

 The SZ signature of a virial shock can be used to boost the sensitivity for the detection of the leptonic emission from the shock, or vice versa.
 One option is to use the shock radius inferred from SZ as a prior for the \gama-ray analysis.
 Another option is to carry out a joint SZ--\gama-ray analysis.
 Both methods are shown to raise the significance of the \gama-ray detection.
 For example, a joint analysis of A2142 yields a $3.5\sigma$ shock detection.
 Further fixing the acceleration rate on the value inferred from stacking other clusters yields a higher, $3.9\sigma$ signal.

-The SZ signals are strongly dominated by the high-pressure plasma downstream of the virial shock.
+The SZ signals upstream of the shock are found to be near or below the background.
 Consequently, the inferred shock parameters are insensitive to assumptions on the upstream plasma.
 Lower limits can still be imposed on the strength of the virial shock.
 However, due to the uncertain foreground level and the low signal-to-noise near and beyond the virial radius, we are only able to impose lower limits with substantial uncertainty; the $2\sigma$ upper limits are of order $\Upsilon\sim 2$.

 The acceleration rates $\xi_e\dot{m}$ inferred in the three clusters support previous estimates of order a few $0.1\%$.
 Modeling the SZ signal and the distributions of galaxies near the virial shock, one can measure $\dot{m}$ and break its degeneracy with $\xi_e$.
 For example, in A2319, the accretion rate was estimated (\SZA) as $\dot{m}_{200}\simeq 2.0$.
 Adopting the $\beta$ model scalings (\Stack) $\dot{m}\propto \delta^{1/2}\propto r_\delta^{-1}$, the accretion rate at the A2319 shock is found to be $\dot{m}_{63}\simeq 1.1$, which gives $\xi_e\simeq 0.5\%$ in this cluster.